hippiehunter/dblbook/src/common/control_flow.md

 ```

-## Unconditional Control Flow
+## Unconditional control flow
 Unconditional control flow refers to DBL statements that alter the sequential execution of code without evaluating conditions.
 These instructions, such as`**"such as"?
 Or is this the full list?` GOTO, EXIT, EXITLOOP, and NEXTLOOP, jump to a specific point in the code or terminate loops prematurely, regardless of any loop conditions.
 Because these statements don't have their own conditions, they are almost always paired with an IF.

-- **EXIT [label]** - The EXIT statement transfers control to the END statement of the current BEGIN-END block.
+- **EXIT** (`EXIT[label]`) - The EXIT statement transfers control to the END statement of the current BEGIN-END block.
 If there are nested BEGIN-END blocks, you can use an optional label with EXIT to specify which block you want to exit.
 The label corresponds to a label on a BEGIN statement. `**example?`

 - **GOTO** (`GOTO label` or `GOTO(label[, ...]), selector`) - The GOTO statement redirects execution control to a specific label.
 You can specify a single label directly or use a list of labels with a selector.
 The selector is an expression that selects an element from the list of labels (1 for the first label, 2 for the second, and so on).
 If the value of the selector is less than 1 or more than the number of labels, execution continues with the statement following the GOTO.
-You may see the computed GOTO form in your codebase, but it's best to use one of the more structured control flow options such as USING.
+You may see the computed GOTO form in your codebase, but it's best to use one of the more structured control flow options such as USING. `**Example of the version with the selector?
+Or do we not want to supply an example for GOTO since no one should use it?`

 - **EXITLOOP** - This statement is used to break out of a loop prematurely.
 When EXITLOOP is executed, it terminates the current loop (DO-FOREVER, FOR, REPEAT, WHILE, etc.), and control is transferred to the statement immediately after the loop. `**example?`